ncphillips/crowdstudy/README.md

     * `sh getBalance.sh`
     * This should print something like `Your account balance: $0.00`
     * Note: This must be run from within `mturk-clt/bin` directory.
-    * Note: You cannot use the Amazaon IAM User account access/secret keys, you must use those from your root account.

 ## Server & Framework